philipturner/molecular-renderer/Documentation/windows-instructions.md

 Run `./install-libraries.bat` in Git Bash, at the repo directory.

 Go to the [Google Drive](https://drive.google.com/drive/folders/1zLNHuiN0CINJoaOwDX03eWMMOwJ3ljzW?usp=drive_link) folder in your browser.
 Download `openmm-windows.zip` and `xtb-windows.zip`.
 Move these ZIP files into the repo directory.
+Be careful to not drag and drop them directly over a script file, as that will trigger a command prompt window that executes the script.

 Run `./install-openmm.bat` in Git Bash, at the repo directory.